sata-deep/Interstitial-Finder/README.md

     ## **Installation**
 The GUI is intuitively designed for ease of use while maintaining robust functionality for defect analysis.
-Ensure you have **Python** installed on your machine.
+Ensure you have **Python** (you need 3.8 or above) installed on your machine.
 Clone the repository and install the required dependencies:
 ```bash
 pip install -r requirements.txt
 To run the code: